RH8888/valhallabot/docs/api.md

 GET /api/v1/admin/token
 POST /api/v1/admin/token
 ```

-Use the returned `token` value as the bearer token for privileged requests.
+Use the returned `api_token` value as the bearer token for privileged requests.

 ### Agent tokens